Jennnnnnn8133/US-presidential-election-2020/README (1).md

 ## Analysis

-I trid to use logistic regression to build a descriptive model.
+I tried to use logistic regression to build a descriptive model.
 The independent variable include marital status, gender composition, age composition, race composition, household composition, educaitional attainment, and 2016 election results.
 The dependent variable is 2020 election results, and I choose gop vote percentage.

 I kicked out several variables to prevent the redundant issue.
 For example, I only kept male percentage of all population and ruled out female percentage of all population.
 Additionally, I didn't include change percentage since it may be some data linkage and not be good for describe my data.